CanCLID/jyutping.org/content/en/docs/english.md

 In English, the same letter could be pronounced in multiple ways.
 Look at the most extreme case: -ough.
 This four letters sound totally different in cough, though, through, thought, borough … You get the idea. **English spelling is highly irregular or inconsistent**.

 Jyutping, unlike English, is a system that is designed to be regular.
 There should only be ONE way to spell out each sound (phoneme is the technical term), and there should only be ONE possible sound for each letter.
-In other words, Jyutping provides an set of **one-to-one mapping rules** from Cantonese sounds to latin letters.
+In other words, Jyutping provides a set of **one-to-one mapping rules** from Cantonese sounds to latin letters.

-This is a system that helps learners master the language, but bear in mind that Cantonese and English are very different languages.
+This is a system that helps learners master the language.
+Bear in mind that Cantonese and English are very different languages.
 Cantonese is not too difficult pronunciation-wise (contrary to what you might have heard elsewhere), but there are things that you need to work on.
 Fair enough.
 Jyutping isn’t that hard, but you need to tackle these three things:

-1. **Odd Spelling**: Some letters or spelling convention may look unfamiliar to you.
+1. **Odd Spelling**: Some letters or spelling conventions may look unfamiliar to you.
 2. **Slight deviation**: Sometimes the pronunciation seems straightforward, but you need to fine tune it a bit to sound more native-like.
 3. **New sounds**: I wouldn’t say everything is easy.
-There are sounds that are entire new to you: weird sounds that you have never heard before (at least not exist in English), distinctions that are completely new to your ears.
+There are sounds that are entirely new to you: weird sounds that you have never heard before (at least not exist in English), distinctions that are completely new to your ears.

 Don’t worry.
 You have this guide.

 ---

 Unlike conventional textbooks, I am not going to give you a long sound correspondence table (you can still find it [here](/en/jyutping) if you like).
 That is counter-productive.
-I’m going to break down the sounds into the above three different types.
+I’m going to break down what you need to learn into the above three different types.

 > When describing the sounds I will provide the IPA (International Phonetics Alphabet) of them.
 If you don't know what IPA is, just skip them.
 All Jyutping spellings are styled in boldfaces.
 Listen to the sample sounds by clicking the {{< audio >}} button and try to imitate the sounds.

 ## 2 Odd Spelling

 Let’s take a look at vowels first.
-Cantonese spellings are quite regular so let’s just go through them one-by-one.
+Cantonese spelling for vowels is quite regular so let’s just go through them one-by-one.
 They definitely goes to the odd spelling category because they don’t correspond to English spelling.

 ### 2.1 Vowel **aa** & **a**